Krity717/Supermarket-sales-analyzer/README.md

 * **Hourly performance:** **7 PM (19:00)** had the highest revenue (**39,699.51**), while **8 PM (20:00)** had the lowest (**22,969.53**).
 * **Branch ratings:** Branch **C** had the highest average customer rating (**7.07**), while Branch B had the lowest (**6.82**).
 * **Product line ratings:** **Food and beverages** had the highest average rating (**7.11**), while **Home and lifestyle** had the lowest (**6.84**).

+## Future Improvements

+The project can be extended in the future by:

+- Adding more advanced statistical analysis.
+- Building an interactive dashboard using tools such as Plotly or Streamlit.
+- Adding predictive machine learning models for sales forecasting.
+- Exploring customer segmentation using unsupervised learning techniques.
+- Adding more automated tests for individual functions.

+## Conclusion

+The Supermarket Sales Analyzer demonstrates a complete data-analysis workflow using Python.
+The project covers data loading, preprocessing, analysis, visualization, and basic testing.

+The analysis provides insights into revenue patterns across branches, product lines, customer types, payment methods, time periods, and customer ratings.
+The project also provides a foundation for extending the analysis into interactive dashboards and machine learning applications.